The official currency of Portugal is the euro (EUR).

 We suggest bringing $300 USD in cash to be used at establishments that do not accept credit cards.
 You must exchange this money for euros.
 Establishments in Portugal do not accept USD.
 There are 6 lunches not included.
 You should expect to spend $15-20 on average for lunch.
 However, you can also find meals for as little as $5-10 when eating at street food vendors.
 There will be 3 dinners that are not included.
 On average, you should expect to spend $25-30 for dinner at a sit-down dining establishment.
 Optional activities range from $10 to enter museums to $40 for a boat tour.

 Yes.
 This trip includes 4 nights in southern Portugal, home to some of the most excellent beaches in the country.
-You will spend one afternoon on the island of Culatra and another morning kayaking to Ponta da Piedade.
+You will spend one afternoon on the island of Culatra and another morning on a boat tour to Ponta da Piedade.
 There is also free time to enjoy the beaches in Lagos, Faro, and Olhao.

 Portugal's nightlife is exciting and diverse.
 Whether you’re looking for a quiet meal followed by a stroll on the beach or dancing to the early hours, you will surely find it all.